Large scale structure prior knowledge in the dark siren method: Methodology

 For homogeneous and variance completion, it is necessary to estimate the completeness fraction of galaxies as a function of direction and redshift.
 For homogeneous completion, it allows to estimate the amplitude of the out-of-catalogue contribution.
 For variance completion, it allows to determine voxels of similar completeness, on which the algorithm can apply.

-For a given galaxy catalogue, a magnitude threshold map $m\e{th}(\bs{\hat{n}})$ can be determined from \texttt{gwcosmo} to establish groups of pixels with similar levels of completeness at each redshift \cite{Gray:2023wgj}.
+For a given galaxy catalogue, a magnitude threshold map $m\e{th}(\bs{\hat{n}})$ can be determined to establish groups of pixels with similar levels of completeness at each redshift \cite{Gray:2023wgj}.
 We call these groups, \textit{classes}.
-The estimate of the magnitude threshold is based on the median apparent magnitude of galaxies in some band and returns $-\infty$ for empty pixels, i.e.\,those which have less galaxies than a certain threshold, fixed to 10 galaxies.
+The estimate of the magnitude threshold is based on the median apparent magnitude of galaxies in the relevant (B- or K- band) band and returns $-\infty$ for empty pixels, i.e.\,those which have less galaxies than a certain threshold, fixed to 10 galaxies.
 This allows the magnitude threshold map to be relatively insensitive to outliers.
-We order pixels as a function of $m\e{th}(\bs{\hat{n}})$ and split them in classes of about 1000 voxels.
-We shall apply the variance completion algorithm on these different classes.
-If the difference between the maximum and minimum $m\e{th}(\bs{\hat{n}})$ is larger than $0.2$ mag, we discard that class and apply homogeneous completion to it.
-For $n\e{side} = 32$, we count 12 classes of $1024$ \texttt{healpix} pixels \cite{Zonca2019, healpix:2005}. \footnote{\url{http://healpix.sourceforge.net}} The first and last class for GLADE+ do not satisfy our magnitude threshold criteria and we apply homogeneous completion to them.
+The threshold of 10 galaxies per pixel prevents an estimate of an imprecise magnitude threshold from the median of the apparent magnitude from a too small sample of galaxies, which may propagate to the completeness.
+We order pixels as a function of $m\e{th}(\bs{\hat{n}})$ and split them in classes of 1024 voxels.
+For $n\e{side} = 32$, which divides the sphere in 12,288 equal area pixels of about $0.0010$ sr, we count 12 classes of $1024$ \texttt{healpix} pixels \cite{Zonca2019, healpix:2005}. \footnote{\url{http://healpix.sourceforge.net}} We shall apply the variance completion algorithm on these different classes for the B-band.
+The first class ordered by completeness levels has a few pixels which are observed very deeply.
+This results in significant variations in the completeness levels among the pixels of this class and we cannot trust the results of variance completion.
+Likewise the last four classes ordered by completeness levels have significant variations in the magnitude threshold map.
+They span mostly the regions close to the Milky way and we cannot trust the results of variance completion if the completeness varies a lot from pixel to pixel in the same class.
+We discard these 5 classes to which we apply homogeneous completion.
+We note that for the 7 other classes, the difference between the maximum and minimum $m\e{th}(\bs{\hat{n}})$ is smaller than $0.25$ mag.
 In Fig.\,\ref{fig:mth_map}, we plot the magnitude threshold map.
 We also show in Fig.\,\ref{fig:Ngroups} a map of the 12 classes of pixels with similar completeness.
 The completeness is calculated as

 where the luminosity function is assumed to be a Schechter function \cite{Schechter:1976iz}